 Today was scary.
 (Here's why if you missed it.)

 I didn't feel like it went brilliantly and it was over in a flash without me really feeling like I'd made the impression I wanted to.

 Hohum, I met some lovely people and I'll be happy with whatever comes from it.
 I was unbelievably chuffed to have made it this far and kept checking my emails in case they'd only sent it to me be accident.
-The link below is a tiny video taster of the day, made by The Great Retail Revival posted by another entrant.
+Click here for a tiny video taster of the day, made by The Great Retail Revival posted by another entrant.

 Oh.
 My.
 Gosh.
 So you know that competition I entered to be stocked in House of Fraser… I've made it through to live judging - THIS FRIDAY!
 So I'll be doing a presentation to the COO, a few Telegraph Editors, and a handful of other big wigs.
 Anyone want to help me write a business plan?

 I was forwarded this link by a family member, which was a competition to be stocked in House of Frasers's Oxford Street store for a two week period.
 Apart from sounding amazing, I thought it looked like a brilliant excuse to get to grips with the video capacity of my camera and have a bash at editing it.

 Turns out I found acting as natural as the trees - that is to say very wooden and creaky.
 Neil is a very patient (and helpful!) man.

 Update: Editing video of yourself really boosts self esteem...
 Oh no wait, I mean exactly the opposite of that.

 The video is linked below - any thoughts?
 Please don't be too honest ;)